Instructure Developer Documentation Portal

 Dropping data from a database

-If the table is no longer needed, it can be dropped from the database using the following code:
+If some tables are no longer needed, these can be dropped from the database using the following code:

 Configure log level for debugging